 The ABS warning lamp in the instrument cluster momentarily illuminates when the ignition is turned on.
-If the light does not illuminate momentarily at start up, remains on or continues to flash the remains on or continues to flash, the ABS needs to be serviced.
+If the light does not illuminate momentarily at start up, remains on or continues to flash, the ABS needs to be serviced.

-With the ABS light on, the anti-lock brake system is disabled and normal braking is still effective unless the brake warning light also remains illuminated with parking brake released.
+released.
 (If your brake warning lamp illuminates, have your vehicle serviced immediately.)